 This project would see extend the existing line from M3 Parkway station to Navan.
 The proposed extension will consist of 34 km of railway line.
 PROJECT DEFERRED

+The InterCity Railcar fleet has transformed quality, comfort and frequency levels right across the national rail network.
 Please click here for a full schedule of our fleet renewal plan.

 This project will meet the ever increasing demand for rail transport by increasing the capacity and frequency of trains through Dublin City Centre.

 The purpose of the upgrade is to allow the construction of a grade separated crossing, involving the construction of an overbridge adjacent to Reilly’s Bridge on the Ratoath Road.
+This is now complete.